Article

 Reduced duties on inputs to optimise procurement costs: The preceeding budget had reduced tariffs on inputs for leather and textile value chain stakeholders.
 The present budget initiated the same for the fishery sub-sector or value chain, wherein import tariffs on inputs for manufacture of prawn or shrimps or fish feed (including minerals/vitamin for pre-mixes, crude fish oils etc.) have been removed.
 Notably, India’s seafood exports peaked at INR 60,000 Crore last year meriting dedicated support for this sub-sector with potential.
 Furthermore, minerals such as Lithium, Copper, Cobalt and rare earth elements critical for nuclear energy, renewable energy, space, defence, telecom and high-tech electronics have been exempted from customs tariff.
 This is in line with the thinking that India has the scope to realise Competitive Advantage at the global level in these sectors.

-In Summary: The budget displays the wisdom of the government in terms of specifically targeting critical factor and demand conditions, as well as specific potential value chains such as pharmaceuticals, semi-conductors, solar energy systems etc. Developing a conducive ecosystem for MSME value chains is a focus, along with initiatives to facilitate Ease of Doing Business (EODB) with states to be incentivised for implementation of their Business Reforms Action Plans and digitalization.
+In Summary: The budget displays the wisdom of the government in terms of specifically targeting critical factor and demand conditions, as well as specific potential value chains such as pharmaceuticals, semi-conductors, solar energy systems etc. Developing a conducive ecosystem for MSME value chains is a focus, along with initiatives to facilitate Ease of Doing Business (EODB) with states to be incentivised for implementation of their Business Reforms Action Plans and digitalisation.
 The dynamic new government is on the right path towards helping evolve Viksit Bharat by 2047 propelled by a manpower-intensive MSME sector.

 This article first appeared in ET Edge on 07 August 2024.